method

 - set your beef into the cooking pot

-- turn the pan heat down & add your onions, just cook slightly
+- turn the pan heat down & add your shallots, just cook slightly

-- add your onions to the cooking pot
+- add your onions, carrots & celery to the cooking pot

 - place your mushrooms into the pan and gently fry